danielholden/danielholden.github.io/_posts/2024-02-01-revolut-ireland-first-impressions.md

 I opted for a free Revolut account and paid the €7.99 for the card, I don't really want a card, however I assume I will find myself needing it in places that Tap-and-Go is not supported.
 I personally do not mind being charged for the card to be issued, this shows Revolut are tightly coupling the expense of card issuance back to the customers who opt for this.
 This is the first time a bank has given me this option, both Up and ANZ Plus post a card out without asking if I want one.

-The card was ready to use well in advance of An Post delivering it to me of course, courtesey of Apple Pay....another nice touch.
+The card was ready to use well in advance of An Post delivering it to me of course, courtesy of Apple Pay....another nice touch.

 ## Joint account